 - Information Prior to Meetings, Presentations and Attendance at Meetings

 Directors are expected to attend Board meetings and meetings of committees on which they serve, and to spend the time needed and meet as frequently as necessary to properly discharge their responsibilities.
-Information and data that are important to the Board’s understanding of the business to be conducted at a Board or committee meeting will be distributed in writing to the directors sufficiently in advance of the meeting to enable careful review by the directors, and directors are expected to review these materials carefully in advance of the meeting.
+Information and data that are important to the Board’s understanding of the business to be conducted at a Board or committee meeting will be distributed to the directors sufficiently in advance of the meeting to enable careful review by the directors, and directors are expected to review these materials carefully in advance of the meeting.

 - Executive Sessions of the Board